 Identify hot leads

-When a prospect might be interested in your products, flame icons will appear beside their account in the Sales & Success Center—this is a hot lead.
+When a prospect might be interested in your products, flame icons will appear beside their account in Sales & Success Center—this is a hot lead.

 The following actions trigger hot leads: